liamromanis101/cert-checker/README.md

 # cert-checker
-Have a large number of certificates you need to check? this script will do the analysis for you.
+Have a large number of certificates you need to check?
+These script will help you do the analysis.